realChrisDeBon/P2PNet/README.md

 ### Widescan 📡
 ---
 The P2PNet.Widescan class library project is designed to facilitate mass IPv6 address generation and peer discovery within a peer-to-peer network.
 This project leverages hardware capabilities, such as GPUs, to efficiently generate vast quantities of IPv6 addresses.
 By utilizing user-defined address prefixes, it allows for a more targeted and narrow scope of addresses to ping, enhancing the efficiency of the discovery process.
+This can be leveraged with publicly available information on IPv6 prefix registrations, like the [Ripe database](https://apps.db.ripe.net/db-web-ui/query), in order to refine the scope of the widescan.
 Additionally, the project employs lightweight ICMP packets to broadcast discovery information, ensuring minimal network overhead while effectively communicating with potential peers.

 <p>
     <img src="https://raw.githubusercontent.com/realChrisDeBon/P2PNet/refs/heads/master/misc/Widescan.png" width="500" height="325" alt="widescan chart">